DevOps-Represent/terraform-workshop/workshop-content/05-command-line.md

 export account_id=$(aws sts get-caller-identity --query Account --output text) export global_region=ap-southeast-2
 ```
-Now we're going to run the `terraform init` command to config the back by mapping to the resources we've created in our [remote-state-set-up](04-remote-state-set-up.md) steps
+Now we're going to run the `terraform init` command to config the backend by mapping to the resources we've created in our [remote-state-set-up](04-remote-state-set-up.md) steps

 ```
   terraform init \